ibm-cloud-docs/cephaas/create-clusters.md

 4. Click **Create cluster**.
 5. When prompted, choose the option to create the cluster through the Red Hat OpenShift on IBM Cloud Satellite portal.
-6. In the Red Hat OpenShift on IBM Cloud Satellite workflow, follow the detailed steps in [Creating Red Hat OpenShift on IBM Cloud clusters in Satellite](https://cloud.ibm.com/docs/openshift?topic=openshift-satellite-clusters&interface=ui){: external}.
+6. In the Red Hat OpenShift on IBM Cloud Satellite workflow, follow the detailed steps in [Creating Red Hat OpenShift on IBM Cloud clusters in Satellite](/docs/openshift?topic=openshift-satellite-clusters&interface=ui).

 The service redirects you to the standard IBM Cloud workflow for creating Satellite clusters.